bravewood/react-todo-sample/README.md

-# Sample of Todolist usign React.js
+# Sample of Todolist using React.js
 This is just a sample using React.js and ES2015.

 ## Required software